frogogo/klr/README.md

 To get started, clone the project and install the dependencies:

 ```
-# Using npm
-npm install

-# Using Yarn
 yarn
 ```

 After that, start up Webpack Development Server:

 ```
-npm run dev
+yarn start
 ```

 To build a production bundle run:

 ```
-npm run prod
+yarn run build
 ```

-After that you will have a ready to deploy bundle at `/dist`
+After that you will have a ready to deploy bundle at `/public`